sillyjason/auto_data_aggregation/README.md

 <br>

 Switch to **Table** view.
 Notice anything?
 The **trigger_time_fmt** indicates when this function is triggered.
 And we can see for every minute (10:35, for example), the aggregation needs to wait ~5 seconds past the next minute to trigger (10:36:06, in the same example).
 Of course it's safe to assume the process of query and subsequent insertion of the output will happen even later.
+Let's stop the ingestion script for now.

 ![Screenshot 2024-11-16 at 9 07 25 PM](https://github.com/user-attachments/assets/196b0737-7402-4b15-8290-68cfd6b6f4b7)